radarlabs/api-diff/README.md

   # only required if using authStyle="param"
   # authParam: "api_key",

+  # optional, if using authStyle="header"
+  # authType: "Basic",

   # first keyType listed here will be the default if a
   # keyType is not specified in the commandline options to # compare
   keyTypes: ['test', 'live'],